 • Creating a money reservoir.
 This is like having an emergency savings stash.
 It should never be touched except in cases of extreme financial emergency.
 Buying those Jimmy Choo shoes that are on sale does not constitute an emergency.

 Once you've gathered the above info, create a blueprint.
-Allocate your money to dumbo debt repayment, your money reservoir, Mr 10% and Kiwisaver.
+Allocate your money to dumbo debt repayment, your money reservoir, Mr 10% and KiwiSaver.
 What's left over is what you have to enjoy for discretionary savings.
 If this exercise reveals a shortage, get creative.
 Bring in extra income and/or decrease expenses and start living below the line.
-See my Money Secrets 101 book for ideas.